jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

     }
 ```

 I am fully aware of how horrible this code is.
 I wrote this about two months ago, and I have no idea how it works anymore.
 There’s too much implementation detail and not enough design.
 The implementation is too tightly coupled with data structure concepts.
-It’s a micro version of a [Big Ball of Mud](https://en.wikipedia.org/wiki/Anti-pattern#Big_ball_of_mud).
+I did not take some time to think about the design before I jumped into an implementation using TDD.
+It’s a microversion of a [Big Ball of Mud](https://en.wikipedia.org/wiki/Anti-pattern#Big_ball_of_mud).
 Even with coverage, I’d consider this poor legacy code.

-If anyone were to try to refactor this code, at least they’d know immediately if they broke any behavior, but I doubt that the tests would assist them in understanding the implementation or what they had done wrong.
+If anyone were to try to refactor this code, at least they’d know immediately if they broke any behavior via the test coverage, but I doubt that the tests would assist them in understanding the implementation or what they had done wrong.
 Consider how challenging and frightening it would be to refactor this code without any test coverage?

 Advent of Code’s daily challenge is an artificial deadline.
-Deadlines are self-imposed by developers they’re trying to keep up with others or just themselves.
+Deadlines are self-imposed by developers either trying to keep up with others or just stay on schedule with the artificial deadline.

 Advent of Code is a microcosm of software development.
 There is always deadline pressure.
 Developers are often pressured to get the code working and deliver without refactoring.

 ## Design First
 I decided to go with a Design-First approach with Day 15, [Warehouse Woes](https://adventofcode.com/2024/day/15).
 This challenge defines a rectangular warehouse space enclosed by walls with a few wall barriers inside the space.
 There are boxes distributed around the warehouse floor as well.
 A robot is given instructions to move up, down, left and right.
-If the robot encounters a box in front of it on its move, it also moves the box.
+If the robot encounters a box in front of it on its move, it also moves the box forward.
 If there are several boxes in a row in its path, then the robot will nudge all of them when it moves.

-If a wall is directly in front of the robot, it will block the robot for that move and proceed to the next unblocked move.
+If a wall is directly in front of the robot, it will block the robot for that move and proceed and remain blocked until it's given a non-blocked move.
 If the box in front of a robot’s path is also blocked by the wall or another blocked box, then the robot and boxes are blocked for that move as well.

 I could envision the progression of tests starting with simple Warehouse layouts and moving toward more complex ones; however, I restrained myself.
 I didn’t start with TDD immediately.